DataDog/hiring-engineers/README.md

 ## Questions

+### (optional) Level 0 - Setup an Ubuntu VM

+* While it is not required, we recommend that you spin up a fresh linux VM via Vagrant or other tools so that you don't run into any OS or dependency issues.
+[Here are instructions for setting up a Vagrant Ubuntu 12.04 VM.](https://www.vagrantup.com/docs/getting-started/)

-### Level 1
+### Level 1 - Collecting Data

-* Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the agent reporting metrics from your local machine.
+* Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine.
-* Bonus question: what is the agent?
+* Bonus question: what is the Agent?
-* Submit an event via the API.
-* Get an event to appear in your email inbox (the email address you signed up for the account with)

-### Level 2

-* Take a simple web app ([in any of our supported languages](http://docs.datadoghq.com/libraries/)) that you've already built and instrument your code with dogstatsd.
-This will create **metrics**.
-* While running a load test (see References) for a few minutes, visualize page views per second.
-Send us the link to this graph!
-* Create a histogram to see the latency; also give us the link to the graph
-* Bonus points for putting together more creative dashboards.

-### Level 3

-Using the same web app from level 2:
-* tag your metrics with `support` (one tag for all metrics)
-* tag your metrics per page (e.g. metrics generated on `/` can be tagged with `page:home`, `/page1` with  `page:page1`)
-* visualize the latency by page on a graph (using stacked areas, with one color per `page`)

-### Level 4

-Same web app:
-* count the overall number of page views using dogstatsd counters.
-* count the number of page views, split by page (hint: use tags)
-* visualize the results on a graph
-* Bonus question: do you know why the graphs are very spiky?

-### Level 5

-Let's switch to the agent.
+* Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-* Write an agent check that samples a random value.
+* Write a custom Agent check that samples a random value.
 Call this new metric: `test.support.random`
-* Visualize this new metric on Datadog, send us the link.

 Here is a snippet that prints a random value in python: